 The Geoprobe Systems® dual tube family of soil samplers is growing in popularity every day.
 They offer many multi-use options.
 In a sense, our dual tube systems pick up where our single rod soil samplers leave off.
 As the name implies, dual tube soil sampling uses two separate rod systems to perform soil sampling: there is an outer drive casing which is advanced incrementally into the soil, and an inner rod string which is cycled in and out of the casing to retrieve soil cores.
 Sampling in this manner means that the probe hole remains cased during the sampling operations, precluding cross contamination.
 Dual tube systems offer improved sampling speed and flexability with the ability to perform multi-sampling tasks in a single borehole.
 These can include groundwater sampling, soil vapor sampling or implants, setting sparge points, and setting monitoring wells in the same operation.

-Geoprobe Systems® has offered soil sampling tools for direct push applications for well over two decades now.
+Geoprobe Systems® has offered tools for soil sampling using direct push applications for more than two decades.
 However our development in this category is far from static.
-Our staff is constantly working to innovate improvements in soil sampling systems.
+Our staff constantly innovates improvements in soil sampling systems.
 We have never stopped designing, redesigning, prototyping, testing, and proving new and improved soil sampling systems.